Survey Data Analysis for Dissertation Survey Data Analysis for Dissertation Survey Data Analysis for Dissertation

 Here's where things get heated amongst statisticians.
 Likert items (1=strongly disagree, 5=strongly agree) are technically ordinal data.
 Ordinal data should be analysed with non-parametric tests.
 Yet many researchers treat Likert items as interval data and use parametric tests like t-tests and ANOVA.

-What does this mean in practice?
+What does this mean in practise?
 If you've many Likert items (10 or more) that you've combined into a single scale, and the combined scale is reasonably normally distributed, treating it as interval data is usually acceptable.
 Most journal articles do this.
 If you've only a few items, or the individual items are heavily skewed towards one end, be more conservative.
 Use medians and non-parametric tests.

 The honest answer: there's no single right way.
 Different supervisors will have different preferences.
 Ask yours early.
 Document your choice.
 Justify it.
 "Likert items were combined into a composite satisfaction scale (alpha = 0.83).
 Although Likert data are technically ordinal, the composite scale approximated normal distribution (Shapiro-Wilk p = 0.083) and contained 12 items, justifying the use of parametric tests (Field, 2013)."